 Why it’s not enough to build a product that people wantWritten by Justin on January 17, 2013

-I recently interviewed Rob Walling for the Product People podcast.
+In 2013 I interviewed Rob Walling for the Product People podcast.

 Rob is the man behind products like HitTail, DotNetInvoice, and Drip.
 But he also helped start a movement of micropreneurs: solo-founders, who launch their own products.
 These small startups don’t take venture funding and don’t hire employees.
 Instead they use Virtual Assistants and outsourcing to build and market their products.